RobinTTY/LearningCollection/website/docs/Web/React/Hooks/useEffect.md

 sidebar_position: 2
 ---

 The Effect Hook lets you perform side effects in function components. **Data fetching, setting up a subscription, storing data in browser storage, and manually changing the DOM** in React components are all **examples of side effects**.
-Whether or not you’re used to calling these operations “side effects” (or just “effects”), you’ve likely performed them in your components before.
+Whether or not you’re used to calling these operations "side effects" (or just "effects"), you’ve likely performed them in your components before.

 ## Using the effect hook